chungheng/e6040/git_intro.md

 While there are many Git-based systems, such as Github or GitLab, we will be using [BitBucket](https://bitbucket.org/) in this course.
 BitBucket allows user to create unlimited numbers of _private_ repositories.
-If you haven't had a BitBucket account yet, please create *one*.
+If you have not had a BitBucket account yet, please create *one*.
 All homework submission will be done on BitBucket **_only_**.